aer0s/app/README.md

 At this point, the __CLI__ is only partially implimented.
 The design goal is to completley mirror the pacman cli, but this pacman cli is extensive.
 Additional features will be added as needed.

 ## TODO
+- Finish flatpak manager
-- Make search respect and parse package-manager namespace notation
+- Make managers autoload
 - Add AppImage package-manager, this is not a wrapper but a full implimentation
 - Add more native system package-manager wrappers
 - Expand __CLI__ to include more options